data-integrations/salesforce/docs/Salesforce-batchsink.md

 **Connect Timeout:** Maximum time in milliseconds to wait for connection initialization before it times out.

+**Read Timeout:** Maximum time in seconds to wait for reading data from the server before it times out.

 **Proxy URL:** Proxy URL.
 Must contain a protocol, address and port.

 **SObject Name:** Salesforce object name to insert records into.

 There are also **sObjects** that are not supported in the Bulk API of Salesforce.
 When a job is created using an object that is not supported in the Bulk API, "_Entity is not supported by the Bulk API_" is thrown.
 These objects are also not supported by _Einstein Analytics_ as it also uses Bulk API for querying data.

 Below is a non-comprehensive list of **sObjects** that are not currently available in the Bulk API: